zenetio/Traffic-Car-Classifier/README.md

 Here the model is not totally confident between 50km/h and 60km/h sign.

 It make sense, because the major difference between the number 5 and 6 is just a missing line in number 5.
-Then, add this little difference to the view quality of dataset and we can understand why 50km/h does not mathed the probability 1.0 as in the other cases.<br>
+Then, add this little difference to the view quality of dataset and we can understand why the difficulty for the model to classify between 30km/h and 50km/h, resulting on probability <1.0 as in the other cases.<br>
-So, I can conclude that if I had not included the [CLAHE](https://en.wikipedia.org/wiki/Adaptive_histogram_equalization) algorithm to improve the image contrast, I am sure that this difficulty to visualize some differences between signs, would be certainly high, negatively impacting the model performance.
+So, I can conclude that if I had not included the [CLAHE](https://en.wikipedia.org/wiki/Adaptive_histogram_equalization) algorithm to improve the image contrast, I am sure that this difficulty to visualize some little differences between signs, would be certainly higher, negatively impacting the model performance.

 ### 6. Final Comments